We've been to Orchard Market & Cafe again recently for a signing of Baltimore Chef's Table so I thought I'd add to our original write-up from 2010.

-I thought it was high time for a revisit, especially since Mr Minx has never been.
-Apparently his aunt and uncle eat there all the time - not quite encouraging, but not discouraging, either.
+I thought it was high time for a revisit, especially since Mr Minx had never been.

 Orchard Market is a bit difficult to find if one doesn't know where to look.
-It's down Orchard Tree Lane off Joppa Road, near the Guitar Center and Orchard Landing, not far from Loch Raven Boulevard.
+It's down Orchard Tree Lane off Joppa Road, between Mo's Seafood and Gardiner's furniture, not far from Loch Raven Boulevard.
 Unassuming from the outside, the interior of the restaurant is quite pretty, decorated in soothing shades of cream and dark celadon, with tapestries and replicas of Persian art on the walls, and more art that appears to be for sale.

-My Sauteed Bulgarian Feta (Pungent Bulgarian Feta melted over farm tomatoes, onions, and black olives) looked nearly identical to the other dish, except for the olives.
-Although I feared the sauce was the same, it was only in color.
-Mine was tangy, somewhat tomato-y.
-The feta was not pungent, and I would have liked more of it, but otherwise the dish was tasty.
-With a salad, it would make a fine lunch.
+We also had the Sauteed Bulgarian Feta (Pungent Bulgarian Feta melted over farm tomatoes, onions, and black olives), which looked similar to the mango shrimp, except for the olives.
+But the sauce was tangy, not sweet, and while I'd have liked more feta, it was quite tasty.
+With a salad, this dish would make a fine lunch.
 My biggest criticism of these two dishes is that the pita had been toasted, making it somewhat difficult with which to scoop the sauce.